samariwa/savannah_online_services/README.md

 - `update.py`: controller for performing all data creation transactions.
 These are simply database `UPDATE` statements pertaining to any model.
 - `delete.py`: controller for performing all data deletion transactions.
 In this applications, we leveraged on soft deletes for purposes of data consistency since this is a relational database and deleting would cause cascading effect.
 This further helps with data auditing for the organization.
 Instead of using `DELETE` statements, we toggle between statuses, for example, the `deleted` status signifies that the data is deleted and will not be visible in whatever view that calls data from the database.
 ### Other significant files
+##### Unittest Files
+These are files contain unit test modules that test the various functions throughout the application.
+The modules and methods in them are named using a convention that the unittest library will understand for seamless testing.
+The tests can be executed using a script that will be discussed in the testing part of this documentation.
+##### /africastalking/sms.py
+This file contains Africastalking SMS API gateway.
+This gateway is used to send SMSs of conformation to the customers who make orders or information for those whose orders have an updated state.
+This gateway interacts with Africastalking using authentication credentials which are environment variables stored in the config file.
 ##### admin_views.py
 This file contains the routes pointing to the admin views (admin webpages).
 ##### auth_views.py